meshtastic/meshtastic/docs/software/python/cli.md

 pip3 install -U --pre pyserial
 ```

-Afterwards you can use the meshatstic python client again on MacOS.
+Afterwards you can use the meshtastic python client again on MacOS.